jonnycundall/comms-platform/src/main/tut/docs/templates.md

 ##### Assets
 Similarly to email, a print template can also reference optional assets, however images have to meet the following criterias:
- - encoded in a CMYK colourspace supporting format, such as tiff or jpg.
+ - encoded in one of the following CMYK colourspace supporting formats: tif, tiff, jpg, jpeg.
  - its size is set to ensure that it fits onto a page, if an image is wider or higher than the page, the template will be rejected.

-Templates cannot contain scripts and cannot reference third party stylesheets.
+Templates cannot contain scripts and cannot reference third party stylesheets, however stylesheets can be uploaded as assets.

 ## Handlebars syntax